-- 1 Install SFHA in the virtual machine. - See "Installing and configuring storage solutions in the KVM guest" on page 35. - Map the storage from the array to the host.
-See "Consistent storage mapping in the KVM environment" on page 46. - Map the storage from the array to the guest.
-3 - Go into the guest and make sure you can import disk groups.
-4
+- 1 Install SFHA in the virtual machine.
+See "Installing and configuring storage solutions in the KVM guest" on page 53. - 2 Map the storage from the array to the host. - Map the storage from the array to the guest.
+3 See "Mapping devices to the guest" on page 63. - 4 Go into the guest and make sure you can import disk groups.